ar-mat/Threading/Projects/Threading/Readme.md

 I hope the asynchronous code execution scheduler will inspire you to use it in own projects.
 I have one, and works quite well for me (I'm currently working to publish it for a wider audience).
 I would appreciate any contributions in form of bug reports, improvement ideas or pull requests from the community.
+You may find more information in my CodeProject article [here](https://www.codeproject.com/Articles/5383493/Powerful-Alternative-to-Net-TPL).